jmgress/futureofswe/slides/Slides.md

 - Integration of AI chat interfaces into development environments.
 - Tools like GitHub Copilot Chat allowed natural language interactions with code.
-- Revolutionized the way developers write and refine code.
+- Revolutionizing the way developers write and refine code.

 <!--
+This really allowed things to be productive
+Tie Back to Stack Overflow

-Things started to really change and opinios started to change -->
+Things started to really change and opinios started to change, and more of the contrairians started to turn and get on board.
+-->

 ---